Madrid About & Short History

 Madrid About & Short History, Madrid Travel Guide and Online Tourist Information

-Madrid like most cities has gone through it share of wars and occupations.
-The Romans actually settled in Madrid in the 2nd century and by the 5th century they were overthrown by the Visigoths, a barbaric German tribe.
-In the 7th century the city was controlled by Islam and by the 9th century the modern city was taking shape thanks to Muhammad I who ordered the construction of a small palace, which is now Palacio Real.
-The Christian’s conqueror the city in 1085 and turn the Muslim mosque into the church of the Virgin of Almudena.
-In the 14th century a fire destroyed most of the city and then it was rebuilt by Henry III of Castile.
-The first Spanish revolt was in the late 1800s, which lead to the creation of the Second Spanish Republic.
-The dictatorship that controlled Spain during the 1960s lead to the current constitutional monarchy and Madrid was named the capital.
-The economic growth of the 1980s and 1990s elevated Madrid’s position as an important industrial, cultural, economic and technological center for the entire European continent.
+Madrid — like most cities, has gone through its share of wars and occupations.
+The Romans settled in Madrid in the 2nd century, and by the 5th century, they were overthrown by the Visigoths — a Germanic tribe.
+In the 7th century, the city came under Islamic control, and by the 9th century, the modern city began to take shape under Muhammad I, who ordered the construction of a small palace — now known as the Palacio Real.
+Christians conquered the city in 1085 and turned the Muslim mosque into the Church of the Virgin of Almudena.
+In the 14th century, a fire destroyed much of Madrid, which was later rebuilt by Henry III of Castile.

-The most popular park is Parque del Retiro which was once part of a palace built for Felipe IV.
+The city’s most popular park is Parque del Retiro, once part of a royal palace built for Felipe IV.
+The iconic Atocha Railway Station features a 4,000 m² indoor tropical garden, along with lively cafés and shops that attract both tourists and locals.